 Well known as one of Perth’s original coffee strips, Mount Lawley’s cafe scene has only strengthened over the years.
 With a few long-standing local favourites still holding court and a handful of new and interesting places to try, the place is a hub for coffee lovers.

-Whether you just want a decent coffee and a takeaway snack on the run or you’re looking to settle in for a long lunch, there’s a cafe in Mount Lawley that’ll fit the bill.
+Whether you just want a decent coffee and a takeaway snack on the run or you’re looking to settle in for a big brekky, there’s a cafe in Mount Lawley that’ll fit the bill.

 For a good coffee hit in Mount Lawley, head to Bossman Coffee which is tucked down an arcade off Beaufort Street.
 Long communal tables and the world’s friendliest baristas suit the strip’s community vibe, though you might be too busy downing your finely crafted coffee to chat.
-Grab one of their tasty Greek or Middle Eastern inspired treats to go with.
+Grab one of their tasty Greek or Middle Eastern inspired treats to go with your brew.

 When the guys behind cult coffee joint The Engine Room in North Perth opened up hole-in-the-wall Standby Espresso, everyone knew it would be there to stay.
 The place is teeny tiny and tucked into the corner of a block of buildings on Raglan Street: the perfect quick coffee pit-stop addition to the bustling Beaufort Street.

 Let’s just ignore the fact that Mary Street Bakery is technically located in Highgate, because in our opinion they’re a major player on the Beaufort St cafe scene and deserve a mention.
 Either way, if it’s not the famous fried chicken buttermilk pancakes or the insanely good soft eggs that bring you here, it’s probably something from their cabinet full of sweet baked goods.
 Seriously, from doughnuts to cronuts and even cruffins, you won’t be walking out of here without something indulgent to go.

 Local And Aesthetic